 My colleagues in the majority are not properly dismissing an already dead case as moot.
 Instead, after improperly (and unsuccessfully) trying to indirectly kill this case from a distance in Soto Palmer, they are forcefully pulling the plug on a case that-even now-still has some life in it.
-And had they properly reached the merits, a straightforward analysis shows both that race predominated in the drawing of LD-15 in the 2021 Legislative Map and that, because a majority of the Commission did not judge such racial ordering necessary under the VRA at the time the map was adopted, the map cannot survive strict scrutiny.
-We should have found in favor of Garcia and directed the State of Washington to redraw the Legislative Map without violating the Equal Protection Clause.
-And then that map could be properly evaluated for compliance with the VRA, instead of the advisory analysis provided in the Soto Palmer decision.
+And had they properly reached the merits, a straightforward analysis shows both that race predominated in the drawing of LD-15 in the 2021 Legislative Map and that, because a majority of the the map was adopted, the map cannot survive strict scrutiny.
+We should have found in favor of Garcia and directed the State of Washington to redraw the Legislative properly evaluated for compliance with the VRA, instead of the advisory analysis provided in the Soto Palmer decision.
 I thus respectfully dissent.